-This is called a penitential psalm because David expressed sorrow for his sin (v.
-18).
-He then confessed his sin and repented (vv.
+This is called a penitential psalm because David expressed sorrow for his sin.
+He confessed his sin and repented (vv.
 15-22).
 When we repent of our sin, God promises to forgive us.
-He delivers us from sin’s eternal consequences although he does not promise to undo all of sins earthly consequences.
+He delivers us from sin’s eternal consequences although he does not promise to undo all of the sins earthly consequences.
 David knew he was in danger from both his enemies and his severe physical condition.
 David’s need was great and his situation desperate.
-His enemies were vigorous and numerous and they thrived on evil and slander.
+His enemies were vigorous and numerous, and they thrived on evil and slander.
 He sensed that God must rescue him soon (vv.
-17-20).
-But in the midst of that danger he cried out to God in a faith (vv.
+15-20).
+But in the midst of that the danger he cried out to God in faith (vv.
 21-22).

 David tells the Lord that he is waiting for Him to come and protect him (v.
 15).
 He wants to put a stop to those who are gloating when he is cast down (v.
 16).
 It seems that he is constantly on the verge of sin and this source of sorrow always stares him in the face (v.
 17).
 He confesses his sins and tells the Lord that he is sorry for what he has done (v.
 18).
 His enemies continue to persecute David with vigor and hate him, even though he hasn’t done anything against them to deserve it (v.
 19).
 He says that they repay him with evil for good and hate him for standing for what is right (v.
 20).
 He begs the Lord not to leave him (v.
 21) and to come quickly and help him (v.
 22).